 Whitewool is an east north east facing ridge with a small bowl at the southern end which can take a more north-easterly direction.
 It is a smooth slope clear of any obstructions with a shallower incline at the bottom making for comfortable slope landings.
-There is no bottom landing field and any cross country potential is seriously affected by the air space restrictions overhead and the Southampton CTA/CTR.

 The club has restricted this site to Paragliders (PG) only due to release of pressure on Mercury.